gift-surg/GIFT-Grab/doc/issues.md

 # Known issues

+Not all of the following are GIFT-Grab issues.
+Some of them are related to the external dependencies.
+However here we document all as they may be useful when getting started with GIFT-Grab.

 ## Capturing network streams in I420

 Please see the note in the [libVLC installation instructions](doc/tips.md#libvlc) about capturing network streams in the I420 colour space.